tywari/video_task/readme.md

 # Instalation
-    1.Please clone the project from the github using "git clone https://github.com/tywari/video_task.git"
+    1. Please clone the project from the github using "git clone https://github.com/tywari/video_task.git"
     2. run the command "composer-update"
     3. To start the application run the cammnad "php artisan serve" in the terminal